Should I Develop the Hydrate Form of my Drug?

 Will I have to control the hydration state in manufacturing, storage and in-use?

 The need for control is also an important consideration in deciding between a hydrate and anhydrate.
 Humidity and temperature controls can introduce considerable complexity.
 In the API plant, the crystallisation, isolation and drying of the API might require a discrete step to achieve the desired solid state form and this might need to be maintained in bulk storage leading to a more complicated pack.
 Ambient humidity and temperature might require control during the manufacture of the formulation.
-More extreme conditions, for example less that 20% RH or more than 80% RH are difficult to achieve.
+More extreme conditions, for example less than 20% RH or more than 80% RH are difficult to achieve.
 Finally, in-use stability needs to be considered to ensure that the formulation is consistent with the label claim.
 All of this may require sophisticated and validated analytical methods to confirm the degree of hydration.
 For low dose compounds, particularly in the formulation, this presents a real challenge due to limits of detection.

 To summarise, hydrate versions of drugs can be developed but the system needs to be understood and the impact of hydration state on the bioavailability, stability and manufacturability of the API and the formulation assessed.
 The final decision may be far from straightforward and may require trade-offs between optimum physical properties versus the control needed in manufacturing, storage and in-use.